 Forensic Computing & Cybercrime Investigation

-This is a programme for law enforcement.
+This is a programme for LAW ENFORCEMENT ONLY.
 It aims to provide high quality forensic computing and cybercrime investigation training and formal education.
 It is also designed to deliver cutting-edge, up-to-date cybercrime investigation techniques, strategies and tactics that allow students to understand and tackle emerging trends in cybercrime.
 Over the past 17 years, we have brought in specialists from around the world to review and advise on the content considering the needs of digital forensic investigators and computer crime specialists.
 The UCD School of Computer Science (CS) and UCD Centre for Cybersecurity and Cybercrime Investigation (CCI) are working closely with law enforcement agencies and industry practitioners in seeking solutions to technologies-related crime.
 CS and CCI staff also collaborate with the scientists from European Cybercrime Training and Educational Group at Europol (ECTEG).

 A wide range of modules is available at beginner and advanced levels.
 On successful completion of the programme, depending on the module taken, students will be able to: